apache/arrow/docs/source/format/Intro.rst

 .. figure:: ./images/columnar-diagram_3.svg
    :alt: Tabular data being structured column by column in computer memory.

+   The same tabular data being saved in memory column by column.

 Each column is called an **Array** in Arrow terminology.
 Arrays can be of different data types and the way their values are stored in memory varies among